ngorringe/NGS_intro_Cambridge_SysBio/README.md

 ## Setup

-All of the software we'll be using today has been pre-installed on the Linux computers in the Bioinformatics Training Room, as software installation can be a time-consuming task.
+All of the software we'll be using today has been pre-installed on the Linux computers, as software installation can be a time-consuming task.
 Nonetheless, links to the software installation pages are provided below, which you can refer back to later if you want to run subsequent analyses on your own computer:
   * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   * [Cutadapt](https://cutadapt.readthedocs.io/en/stable/installation.html)
   * [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)